 “Can you drop this Mr. thing?”

 “But you’re an upperclassman.”
-Liam felt uneasy calling him simply by his first name, like they were friends.
-He wasn’t used to have friends in the first place.
+Liam felt uneasy calling him simply by his first name like they were friends.
+He wasn’t used to having friends in the first place.

 Liam seriously wanted to disappear now.

 “I wasn’t drying my nose on it,” Liam weakly argued, abashed.